-During 2022/23 an unsatisfactory Internal Audit report was issued to City Building in relation to an upgrade to its Servitor system.
+7.4 During 2022/23 an unsatisfactory Internal Audit report was issued to City Building in relation to an upgrade to its Servitor system.
 This is a key application, used by CBG and CBC to manage and coordinate repairs and maintenance activities, including workflow scheduling and mobile working.
 Information in Servitor is then used to bill clients, including the Council, and update the financial ledger.
 The audit concluded that expected project management processes were not fully followed in implementing the new Servitor system.
 This resulted in significant operational and financial issues immediately following go-live in July 2022.
 The matters outlined above had an impact on transactional activity between CBG and Council Services/ALEOs, with a subsequent impact on CBG's cash flows.
 They also impacted the ability to produce accurate management accounts, and the production of the 2022/23 financial statements.
-CBG ICT believe the underlying Servitor data is accurate but we have been unable to obtain assurance over this until the completion of a full reconciliation between Servitor and the financial reporting information.
+CBG ICT believe the underlying Servitor data is accurate and have confirmed that a reconciliation of Servitor and the financial reporting information has now been completed, which will be subject to audit.